rendely/rendely.github.io/docs/_posts/2023-05-07-phase-2-blog-posts-react.markdown

 };
 ```

-Then, I decided to use the `useEffect` hook to perform the side effect of direclty updating the DOM by adding an event listener the first time the component is mounted.
+Then, I decided to use the `useEffect` hook to perform the side effect of directly updating the DOM by adding an event listener the first time the component is mounted.

 ```javascript
 useEffect(() => {
   document.addEventListener('keydown', handleKeyDown)}, []);
 ```

-However, this led to a bug where the review got stuck showing the second card over and over.
+However, this led to a bug where the review got stuck showing the second card and trying to send update fetch requests on the initial card, over and over.
 That's because the event listener function `handleResult` was still operating on the first `card` prop that was being passed to the component.
 To add a new eventListener each time the `card` prop was updated I added it as a depedency.

 ```javascript
 useEffect(() => {